abelselfa/Speed-Racer/README.md

 Spaceship racing game developed with a graphics engine made practically from scratch using C++ and OpenGL.

 # Objective:
-Get to the finish line (in White) before the other ship, but be careful!
+Get to the finish line (in white) before the other ship, but be careful!
 Asteroids can destroy your ship!!
 You will be teleported to the last checkpoint if that happens.